Larsosterholt/BSc-inverted-pendulum/README.md

 Derivation of system equations and parameter estimation.

 ## PID_physical_model_angle_and_angular_vel_feedback/
-PID implementation of real model with swing up.
+PID implementation on real model with swing up.

 ## PID_physical_model_angle_feedback/
 Does not work.
 An attempt to control the pendulum without angular velocity feedback.